music-encoding/guidelines/_guidelines-v3/11-editTrans/04-edittransAddDelOmissions/03-edittransSubst.md

 later
 restored by overwriting it:

-{% include plainExample.html example="examples/editTrans/editTrans-sample228.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample228.xml" valid="true" %}
 The **@desc** attribute gives a prose description of the means of restoration.
 The **@cert** attribute signifies the degree of certainty ascribed to the identification of the hand of the restoration.
 The **@type** attribute may be used to indicate the